kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 Although the current Application model is great and allows for much greater flexibility than we had with Packages/Programs , there are still situations where the Application model isn't sufficient.

-A lot of the things that are not possible with the App model, are probably fixed now by writing custom scripts.
+A lot of the things that are not possible with the App model, are probably fixed in your own environment by writing custom scripts.

 A very good alternative is to start using the [Powershell App Deployment Toolkit](http://psappdeploytoolkit.com/).

 It is basically a (free) solution that allows you to standardize the way you deploy applications (and packages if you want to).
 It offers great flexibility and takes away most of the gaps that are left in the app-model.

+Some of it features are :

+- An interface to prompt the user to close specified applications that are open prior to starting the application deployment
+- The ability to allow the user to defer an installation X number of times, X number of days or until a deadline date is reached
+- The ability to prevent the user from launching the applications that need to be closed while the application installation is in progress
+- Balloon tip notifications to indicate the beginning and end of an installation and the success or failure of an installation.
+- and many more

 However, if you have never used it before, it could be a bit overwhelming at first since there are so many different options available.

 # The GUI #

-One of the issues I ran into when using the toolkit for the first times, besides finding out what option I needed, was typo's...if you forget a quote, the script won't run.
+One of the issues I ran into when using the toolkit for the first times, besides finding out what option I needed, were typo's...if you forget a quote, the script won't run.
 Additionally, edditing the Deploy-Application.PS1 file takes time as you have to scroll a lot to the correct location to perform the functions that you want/need.

 To prevent this, I started this project to create a GUI that does most of the legwork for you.